EricMWalton/Parallel-Sort/README.md

 Speed
 -----

-This is not quite in the ballpark of the fastest solutions on Udacity--various commenters report times of around 1 millisecond.
+This is not quite in the ballpark of the fastest solutions on Udacity---various commenters report times of around 1 millisecond.
 My version runs in about 6 milliseconds.

 Acknowledgements
 ----------------